Easy Ding Dong Cake

 The recipe can best be described as semi-homemade—you’ll use a store-bought cake mix and a store-bought chocolate fudge icing.
 These shortcuts make this cake really easy to whip up!

 The recipe is from a church cookbook from the 1980s.
 Hostess Ding Dongs were invented in 1967, and I just love that someone was clamoring to make them at home, in the form of a cake.
+Ding Dongs are one of those nostalgic treats (like this Corn Flake Candy) that people remember really fondly from childhood.

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
 I receive a commission if you choose to make a purchase through these link.